open-telemetry/opentelemetry-specification/specification/api-metrics.md

 metric events include the instrument name, a numerical value, and an optional set of labels.
 Labels are key:value pairs associated with events describing various dimensions or categories that describe the event.
+A "label key" refers to the key component while "label value" refers to the correlated value component of a label.
+Label refers to the pair of label key and value.

 The Metrics API supports applying explicit labels through the API itself, while labels can also be applied to metric events implicitly, through the current OpenTelemetry context and resources.